How to keep a healthy digestive system and lose 15 pounds of belly fat

 I will cover the different functions and areas of digestion.

 Having a greater understanding of the WHY will give insights into your symptoms.
-I will share tips of what you can actually do about it to improve digestive function and overall digestive health.
+I will share tips for what you can actually do about it to improve digestive function and overall digestive health.

 Enjoying a healthy digestive system will make you feel calm with less bloating, more energy and no need to focus on every morsel or calorie that passes your lips.